top of page

 EMCV 2A protein in complex with initiated 70S ribosomes

-The cryo-EM structure shows how EMCV 2A binds directly to the small ribosome subunit via direct interactions between the 2A "arginine loop" and 16S rRNA.
+The cryo-EM structure shows how EMCV 2A binds directly to the small ribosome subunit via direct interactions between the 2A "arginine loop", protein uS12 and 16S rRNA.
 Binding at this site would clash with translational GTPases, suggesting a potential explanation for the observed translational inhibition in the presence of 2A.

 7BNY • X-ray crystallography